Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-If you have a dog, chances are you’ve seen your pet bark at a wall without any reason.
-The first time it happened, you might have been concerned, but by now, you’re probably just wondering why.
-Why would your perfectly healthy, reasonable canine companion choose to spend their time barking at a blank wall?
+If you have a dog, chances are you’ve seen them bark at a wall without reason.
+You might have been concerned the first time it happened, but by now, you’re probably just wondering why.
+Why would your perfectly healthy, reasonable canine companion spend their time barking at a blank wall?

-Believe it or not, there’s not one thing that can explain what motivates your dog to bark at walls.
-Instead, there are several reasons that could be behind your pup’s behavior.
-But rest assured, the most likely cause is that your buddy heard or saw something you can’t discern.
-Below we discuss the five most likely reasons your four-footed friend sometimes gets crazy and starts barking at walls.
+Believe it or not, no one can explain what motivates your dog to bark at walls.
+Instead, several reasons could be behind your pup’s behavior.
+But rest assured, the most likely cause is that they heard or saw something you can’t discern.
+Below, we’ll discuss the five most likely reasons your four-footed friend sometimes gets crazy and starts barking at walls.

 1. Your Dog Actually Hears Something